 Fatigue and Insomnia

 Fatigue and insomnia are often related to poor gut health.
-It starts with insomnia, or simply poor sleep, which then leads to chronic fatigue as a result.
+It starts with insomnia or simply poor sleep.
+This then leads to chronic fatigue as a result.
 A lot of this is because when your gut is suffering it produces less serotonin – a “feel good” hormone that also affects sleep.
 When you don’t have enough of this hormone in your system, it can cause massive sleep disturbances.

-The role that serotonin plays in gut health is also why many practitioners recommend an antidepressant medication called SSRIs as these are designed to increase the amount of serotonin in your system.
+The role that serotonin plays in gut health is why many practitioners recommend an antidepressant medication called SSRIs.
+SSRIs increase the amount of serotonin in your system.
 Makes sense, right?

 When your gut produces more serotonin, you sleep better, and your gut has a chance to heal.
-Unfortunately, this isn’t always explained very well to patients who tend to hear the word ”antidepressant” and refuse to take it due to the unfortunate stigma that is still attached to mental health.
+Unfortunately, healthcare providers don’t always explain this very well to patients.
+Patients tend to hear the word “antidepressant” and refuse to take it due to the unfortunate stigma still attached to mental health.
 The reality is that SSRIs CAN help to increase your serotonin, increase your sleep, and heal your gut.
 Their mood-boosting qualities are a bonus too!

 If you’re suffering from problems with your skin such as eczema, this may be related to an unhealthy gut.
-When your gut is inflamed (usually by a poor diet or food allergies), this can cause certain proteins to “leak” out into the body and this is referred to in the medical field as Leaky Gut.
+When inflammation occurs in your gut (usually due to a poor diet or food allergies), it can cause certain proteins to “leak” into the body.
+This is referred to in the medical field as Leaky Gut.
 When this happens, these proteins can irritate the skin and lead to conditions as severe as eczema amongst other symptoms.

 This is a big one.
 Recent research has shown that your microbiome health can indicate whether or not you have type two diabetes.
 Russian researchers studied the differences in changes of microbes in the large intestine and you can learn more about their findings between gut bacteria and type two diabetes in the Journal of Endocrinology Connections.

-The study revealed that the level of glucose intolerance in your system can be linked with the presence of 3 specific bacteria types: Blautia, Serratoaoa, and Akkermansia.
-All of these bacteria types are present in healthy people but the study found that they greatly increase in number in instances where diabetes is present.
+The study links the presence of three specific bacteria types, Blautia, Serratoaoa, and Akkermansiato the level of glucose intolerance in your system.
+All of these bacteria types are present in healthy people.
+But the study found that they greatly increase in number in instances where diabetes is present.

 “The scientists concluded that one possible cause and effect between intestinal bacteria and diabetes is that certain bacteria incite an immune response.
 Within the intestinal bacteria population, there are microbes that form toxins that enter the gut and then cause inflammation throughout the body, including liver and fat cells that can affect overall metabolism and insulin sensitivity.” – Journal of Endocrinology Connections

-Food intolerances are thought to be triggered by poor quality gut bacteria and can lead to uncomfortable and painful steps such as flatulence, bloating, abdominal pain, gas, and nausea.
+Poor-quality gut bacteria trigger food intolerances, which can cause uncomfortable and painful symptoms such as flatulence, bloating, abdominal pain, gas, and nausea.

-Gas can be an indicator of a food intolerance as this is a sign that food is fermenting in your gut and not getting broken down properly.
+Improper breakdown of food in the gut can cause fermentation and lead to the production of gas, making it an indicator of a food intolerance.
 This is usually because your body doesn’t have sufficient acid or an imbalance of bacteria.
 As a result, many people have adopted a gluten-free diet who aren’t actually Celiac.
 They still have to deal with these unpleasant symptoms (albeit not to the same degree) due to their food sensitivity.

-Dairy is another food that people are often intolerant to, and lactose intolerance has become increasingly prevalent in recent years.
-The best way to deal with these intolerances is to avoid trigger foods where possible and add digestive enzymes to your diet to help with digestion of the foods causing an issue, i.e. a lactose supplement.
+Dairy is another food that people are often intolerant to.
+Lactose intolerance has become increasingly prevalent in recent years.
+The best way to deal with these intolerances is to avoid trigger foods where possible.
+Also add digestive enzymes to your diet to help with digestion of the foods causing an issue, i.e. a lactose supplement.

 Are You Displaying any of these Signs or Symptoms?